A RAD approach to deep mixture models: Model definition

+This contrasts with \citet{cornish2019relaxing}, which uses instead continuous indexing for $k$ but relies as a consequence on approximate variational inference for training their resulting model.
 Because of the use of both {\em Real and Discrete} stochastic variables, we call this class of model {\rmfamily\scshape Rad}.
 The particular parametrization we use on is depicted in Figure~\ref{fig:trimodal}.
 We rely on piecewise invertible functions that allow us to define a mixture model of repeated symmetrical patterns, following a method of \emph{folding the input space}.
+In general, we use a mechanism similar to~\citet{montufar2014number}: the non-invertibility of the surjection enables the model to share statistical strength between the different pieces.
 Note that in this instance the function $f_K$ is implicitly defined by $f_Z$, as the discrete latent corresponds to which invertible component of the piecewise function $\vx$ falls on.

 So far, we have defined a mixture of $\abs{K}$ components with disjoint support.
-However, if we factorize $p_{Z, K}$ as $p_Z \cdot p_{K \mid Z}$, we can apply another piecewise invertible map to $Z$ to define $p_Z$ as another mixture model.
+We can see in Figure~\ref{fig:trimodal} how it allows us to obtain $K$ different modes of the distribution.
+However, if we factorize $p_{Z, K}$ as $p_Z \cdot p_{K \mid Z}$, we can apply another piecewise invertible map to $Z$ to define $p_Z$ as another multimodal mixture model.
 Recursively applying this method results in a deep mixture model (see Figure~\ref{fig:layered_rad}).

 Another advantage of such factorization is in the {\em gating network} $p_{K \mid Z}$, as also designated in~\citep{van2015locally}.
-It provides a more constrainted but less sample wasteful approach than rejection sampling~\citep{bauer2018resampled} by taking into account the untransformed sample $\vz$ before selecting the mixture component $k$.
-This allows the model to exploit the distribution $p_Z$ in different regions $\sA_k$ in more complex ways than repeating it as a patternm as illustrated in Figure~\ref{fig:gating}.
+It provides a more constrainted but less sample wasteful approach than rejection sampling~\citep{grover2018variational,azadi2018discriminator,bauer2018resampled} of taking into account the untransformed sample $\vz$ before selecting the mixture component $k$.
+This allows the model to exploit the distribution $p_Z$ in different regions $\sA_k$ in more complex ways than repeating it as a pattern as illustrated in Figure~\ref{fig:gating}.

-The function from the input to the discrete variables, $f_K\pp{\vx}$, contains discontinuities.
-This presents the danger of introducing discontinuities into $\log p_X\pp{\vx}$, making optimization more difficult.
-However, by carefully imposing boundary conditions on the gating network, we are able to exactly counteract the effect of discontinuities in $f_K$, and cause $\log p_X\pp{\vx}$ to remain continuous with respect to the parameters.
-This is discussed in detail in Appendix~\ref{sec:continuity}.